mlcommons/ck/cm/docs/tutorial-ic.md

 # Tutorial: understanding intelligent CM components

-We want to demonstrate that it is possible to organize ad-hoc scripts and artifacts into a database of portable and reusable components.
+We want to demonstrate that it is possible to organize ad-hoc DevOps, MLOps and other scripts and artifacts into a database of portable and reusable components.
 It is then possible to implement complex automation pipelines with a minimal effort in a native environment and without the need for specialized workflow